-Decentralized Control of Quadrotor Swarms for Collision Avoidance in Obstacle-rich Environments using End-to-end Deep Reinforcement Learning
+Decentralized Control of Quadrotor Swarms for Collision Avoidance in Obstacle-rich Environments Using End-to-end Deep Reinforcement Learning

 Abstract

 Reinforcement learning for quadrotor control promises many benefits -- generalization across tasks, real-time executability, agility and maneuverability.
 Prior methods have showcased the ability to deploy learned controllers onto single quadrotors or quadrotor teams in simple, obstacle-free environments.
 However, the addition of obstacles increases the number of possible interactions exponentially and makes the long-horizon planning task more difficult, where RL algorithms are known to struggle.
 In this work, we demonstrate the ability to learn neighbor-drone-avoiding and obstacle-avoiding policies trained with end-to-end reinforcement learning and transferred zero-shot to real-life micro quadrotors.
-We provide our agents a curriculum and a replay buffer of the hardest episodes to stabilize training in these difficult scenarios.
-We implement an attention mechanism to attend to the many obstacle and neighbor drone interactions and, to the best of our knowledge, are the first employ this mechanism on policies deployed on real, compute constrained hardware.
+We provide our agents with a curriculum and a replay buffer of the hardest episodes to stabilize training in these difficult scenarios.
+We implement an attention mechanism to attend to the many obstacles and neighbor drone interactions and, to the best of our knowledge, are the first to employ this mechanism on policies deployed on real, compute-constrained hardware.

 The experiment set up is as follows: 8-drone swarms, with obstacles of diameter 0.6m and height equal to the room height, and obstacle density of the room is set to 20%.
 The learned policy allows the drones to maintain dense formations and reach static targets while effectively avoiding collisions with both neighboring drones and obstacles.